smbape/node-umd-builder/README.md

 // this is app/node_modules/some/path/module.js

 function factory() {
-    // not safe way of using require
+    // Not safe way of using require.
-    // it will always work in single page mode and in nodejs
+    // It will always work in single page mode and in nodejs.
-    // but will work in amd mode only if required has already been loaded
+    // But will work in amd mode only if the required module has already been loaded.
-    // here we look for module defined in app/node_modules/someModule.js.
-In nodejs, will use the classic require var someModule = require('someModule');
+    // Here we look for the module defined in app/node_modules/someModule.js.
+    // In nodejs, will use the classic require. var someModule = require('someModule');

-    // safe way of using require
+    // Safe way of using require.
-    // work for every environments
+    // Work for every environments.
     require([
         'someModule', // look for module defined in app/node_modules/someModule.js.
 In nodejs, will use the classic require './relative', // look for module defined in app/node_modules/some/path/relative.js